 Asia has long been perceived as a major opportunity for the global fund management industry, but this analysis underpins the great diversity to be found in just these four markets, let alone the rest of the region.

-Nevertheless, by providing an evidence-based view of investor preferences across different distribution channels and markets, this research offers initial insights to the fund purchase decision that may serve as a helpful resource for those wishing to maximise the sales opportunity.
+Nevertheless, by providing an evidence-based view of investor preferences across different distribution channels and markets, this research offers initial insights to the fund purchase decision that may serve as a helpful resource for those wishing to maximize the sales opportunity.

 All data underpinning this study are provided by Lipper, a Thomson Reuters company.
 The data used for this research covers a five year period ending 30 September 2014.